ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/navigating-the-landscape.md

 #### Analytics Manager

-The data science manager coordinates the different tasks that must be completed by their team for a DS/AI project.
+The data science manager coordinates the different tasks that must be completed by their team for a data intelligence project.
 Tasks may include researching and creating effective methods to collect data, analyzing information, and recommending solutions to business.

 #### Business Analyst

-Data science business analyst converts the business problem statement to a DS/AI problem statement which means what data needs to be analyzed to arrive at the insights.
+Data science business analyst converts the business problem statement to a data intelligence problem statement which means what data needs to be analyzed to arrive at the insights.
 The data would then be reviewed with the technology team and results would be delivered to the business team in the form of insights and data patterns.
 The business analyst should also be knowledgeable enough to apply various predictive modelling techniques and right model selection for generating insights for the problem at hand.

 #### Quality Analyst

 The job of quality analyst includes checking the quality of the training data-set, preparing data-sets for testing, running statistics on human-labelled data-sets, evaluating precision and recall on the resulting ML model, reporting on unexpected patterns in outputs, and implementing necessary tools to automate repetitive parts of the work.
 Experience in software testing with data quality or DS/ML focus, understanding of statistics, exposure to Data Science / Machine Learning techniques and coding proficiency in Python, are some of the skills required for the job.

-> To work on DS/AI projects in any of the above mentioned roles, one needs to have an understanding of the core concepts at a high level but depth is required in the specific area you would be working in.
+> To work on data intelligence projects in any of the above mentioned roles, one needs to have an understanding of the core concepts at a high level but depth is required in the specific area you would be working in.

 ### Academia Vs Industry